Lanhydrock House: Agar-Robartes

+In 1951 the house was designated a Grade I listed building.

 Antiquities

+The parish church is dedicated to St Hydroc and stands in the grounds of Lanhydrock House.
+Parts date back to the late 15th century and the church has a chancel, nave, north and south aisles and three-stage battlemented tower with nine bells.
+Eight bells date from the late 19th century and are regularly rung.
+The ninth bell dates from circa 1599 and is only rung infrequently for tolling.

 Arthur Langdon (1896) recorded two Cornish crosses and two cross bases (at Tredinnick Cross and Reperry) in the parish.
 One cross is in the churchyard and the other is half a cross head at Treffry.
 The cross in the churchyard is ornamented on all four sides of the shaft.
 In addition to these there is a cross called Bodwen Cross; this cross was recorded in 1850 but was not mentioned by J. T. Blight or Arthur Langdon.
 It was found again in 1937 near Helman Tor in the parish of Lanlivery.
 It was taken from there and erected in the new cemetery at Lanhydrock.
 A request for it to be returned to Lanlivery to a site on the Saints' Way was refused.

 Lanhydrock Estate Company

 In 1934, to manage income taxes and death duties, the entire Cornish landholdings of the Agar-Robartes family were incorporated into the Lanhydrock Estate Company.
 In 1953, faced with crippling death duties through a lack of his own children, the 7th Viscount Clifden gave the house and approximately 160 ha of parkland to the National Trust.
-This allowed the preservation of the house and its extensive Victorian collections, and, by agreement with HM Revenue, payment in kind of death duties, allowing the residual Lanhydrock Estate Company to pass into the hands of the wider family.
+This allowed the preservation of the house and its extensive Victorian collections, and, by agreement with the Inland Revenue, payment in kind of death duties, allowing the residual Lanhydrock Estate Company to pass into the hands of the wider family.